Guiding Kids through Friendship Problems

 The Yoda Way to Guide Kids Through Friendship Problems

 As parents, it’s hard to see our kids experience friendship problems.
-This article shares steps to help your child develop healthy relational skills and navigate struggles.
+This article shares ways to help your child develop healthy relational skills and navigate struggles.
 It is also helpful for kids and parents to understand the difference between mean and bullying behavior.
-The steps below work best to navigate mean or difficult behaviors in friendship.
+The steps below are most effective in navigating mean or difficult behaviors in friendships.

 Lessons from Yoda